Diseases & Conditions

 Most people do return to all their former activities after a distal radius fracture.
 The nature of the injury, the kind of treatment received, and the body's response to the treatment all have an impact.
-In some cases, you can experience permanent limitaitons in function after such injuries.
+In some cases, you can experience permanent limitations in function after such injuries.

-Almost all patients will have some stiffness in the wrist.
-This will generally lessen in the month or two after the cast is taken off or after surgery, and continue to improve for at least 2 years.
+Almost all patients will have some stiffness in their wrist.
+This will generally lessen in the month or two after the cast is taken off or after surgery and continue to improve for at least 2 years.
 If your doctor thinks it is needed, you will start physical therapy within a few days to weeks after surgery, or right after the last cast is taken off.

 Most patients will be able to resume light activities, such as swimming or exercising the lower body in the gym, within 1 to 2 months after the cast is removed or within 1 to 2 months after surgery.
 Vigorous activities, such as skiing or football, may be resumed between 3 and 6 months after the injury.

 Recovery should be expected to take at least 1 year.

 Some pain with vigorous activities may be expected for the first year.
 Some residual stiffness or ache is to be expected for 2 years or possibly permanently, especially for high-energy injuries (such as motorcycle crashes), in patients over the age of 50 years, or in patients who have osteoarthritis.
 However, the stiffness is usually minor and typically does not affect the overall function of the arm.

 Finally, osteoporosis is a factor in many wrist fractures.
 It has been suggested that most people who have a wrist fracture should be tested for bone weakness, especially if they have other risk factors for osteoporosis (e.g., older age).
 Ask your doctor about osteoporosis testing.